elastic/kibana/docs/development/plugins/data/public/kibana-plugin-plugins-data-public.iindexpattern.getformatterforfield.md

 ## IIndexPattern.getFormatterForField property

-Look up formatter for a given field
+Look up a formatter for a given field

 <b>Signature:</b>